gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - as signed value, the value of the 'scope' parameter from the Joining Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.
 In particular, N_S is determined as described in {{sssec-challenge-value}}, while N_C is the nonce provided in the 'cnonce' parameter of the Joining Request;

-   - the countersignature algorithm used in the OSCORE group, and possible correponding parameters;
+   - the countersignature algorithm used in the OSCORE group, and possible corresponding parameters;

    - the public key of the joining node, either retrieved from the 'client_cred' parameter, or already stored as acquired from previous interactions with the joining node.